SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Hardware Setup and Task Details

-We mount the Orca Hand~\citep{christoph2025orcaopensourcereliablecosteffective} horizontally with an OAK-D Lite camera providing the view from the bottom.
-Both the training and the inference runs on a desktop with NVIDIA RTX 4090 GPU.
+\paragraph{Experimental setup.} We mount the Orca Hand~\citep{christoph2025orcaopensourcereliablecosteffective} horizontally with an OAK-D Lite camera providing the view from the bottom.
+Both the training and the inference run on a desktop with an NVIDIA RTX 4090 GPU.